kckecheng/prometheus/deployment.rst

 Resources
 ----------

-Prometheus is easy and straightforward, but it stills need some reading work if you want to use it flexible.
-Here are some documents you should go through when there is enough bandwidht:
+Prometheus is easy and straightforward, but it stills need some reading work if you want to use it in a flexible way.
+Here are some documents you should go through when you have enough bandwidth:

 - `Prometheus Getting Started <https://prometheus.io/docs/prometheus/latest/getting_started/>`_
 - `Prometheus Configuration Reference <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`_